andreaFaccenda00/FreeRTOS-Application-STM32/README.md

 This project implements a **real-time traffic light control system** on an STM32 microcontroller using **CMSIS-RTOS2** (based on FreeRTOS).
 Key features include:

-- 🚘 Management of three traffic light units (North-South, East, Emergency)
+- 🚘 Management of three traffic light units: North-South, East, and Emergency
-- 🚶‍♂️ Pedestrian crossing support with LED indication and blink phase
+- 🚶‍♂️ Pedestrian crossing support with steady and blinking light phases
-- 🔁 Task-based control architecture with inter-task synchronization
+- 🔁 Fully task-based logic with inter-task signaling
-- 📊 Dynamic traffic monitoring with green light extension
+- 📺 OLED display integration to show live traffic and pedestrian states
-- 📺 Real-time **OLED traffic monitor** synchronized via mutex
+- 🚨 Emergency vehicle preemption interrupting normal traffic
-- 🚨 Emergency priority lane handling with exclusive green light
+- 📊 Logger for timing metrics and system performance
-- ⏱️ Preemption-based event handling using `osThreadFlags`
+- 🧠 Safe concurrent access to shared resources via `osMutex`

 ---